thepetk/devcluster-monitoring-gitops/README.md

 ## Alerts

-Alerts are set via `PrometheusRule` and routed through `AlertmanagerConfig`:
+Alerts are set via `PrometheusRule` and routed through `AlertmanagerConfig` to Slack.

+Each `PrometheusRule` is deployed in the namespace it monitors (required by `enforcedNamespaceLabel`), while the `AlertmanagerConfig` lives in `model-monitoring`:

-- **RHOAIModelsRegistryTargetsDown** (warning) — fires when no predictor scrape targets are up for 1 hour
+- **RHOAIModelsRegistryTargetsDown** (warning, `vllm` namespace) — fires when no predictor scrape targets are up for 1 hour
-- **VllmPodNotReady** (critical) — fires when any pod in the `vllm` namespace is stuck in Pending or Failed phase for more than 1 hour
+- **VllmPodNotReady** (critical, `vllm` namespace) — fires when any pod in the `vllm` namespace is stuck in Pending or Failed phase for more than 1 hour
-- **RollingDemoPodNotReady** (critical) — fires when any pod in the `rolling-demo-ns` namespace is stuck in Pending or Failed phase for more than 1 hour
+- **RollingDemoPodNotReady** (critical, `rolling-demo-ns` namespace) — fires when any pod in the `rolling-demo-ns` namespace is stuck in Pending or Failed phase for more than 10 minutes

 ## Required Pre-existing Secrets